 Easy Release App

-I got an iPad this past week and have been exploring everything it will do.
-If you download an App from the App Store, you will recommend more apps based on what you have already downloaded.
+I got an iPad this past week and have been exploring everything it can do.
+If you download an App from the App Store, you will be recommended more apps based on what you have already downloaded.
 I got a recommendation for the Easy Release.

 Robert Giroux is the founder and CEO of Easy Release and a Senior Media Management Systems Specialist at the National Geographic Society.
 Photographer with over twenty-four years of experience in editorial and commercial shoots whose clients have included Newsweek, Time, AFP, Reuters, and Getty Images, among many others.
 Over eight years on staff with Getty Images in various roles, including chief photographer and designer of the photo-editing software currently used by their editorial division.
 Moran Belford is the software developer and consultant at Gis.
 Belford is a veteran mobile, web, and desktop software developer and founder of Snikkr, Inc. Here is a PDF of the press release about the software.